nus-cs2113-AY2223S2/tp/docs/UserGuide.md

   `QUESTION` and `ANSWER` must not start with `/` or includes ` /` (the slash with a space before it).

-    - Deal with it.
-We make the rules.

     - We might fix this in a future version.
-A very, very distant future version.

 - `/q QUESTION` and `/a ANSWER` can be arranged in any order.
 - The first letter of `QUESTION` and `ANSWER` are automatically capitalised.